engooyen/majel/README.md

 `!m or !t` - Show the global momentum or threat and the current channel's momentum or threat.

 `!m or !t [add, sub, set][some value]` - Add, subtract, or set the momentum or threat to the global pool.
-This can only be triggered by admins.

 `!m or !t [add, sub, set][some value] here` - Add, subtract, or set the momentum or threat to the current channel's pool.
-This can only be triggered by admins.

 # Developer Setup